 Link Equity and its Relation With Internal Linking

-Link equity determines the importance and relevance of each page on your website.
+Link juice determines the importance and relevance of each page on your website.
 By linking from a high-authority page to a lower-authority page, you can pass on some of that authority and help the lower-authority page rank better in search results.

-However, not all internal links are created equal.
 For example, pages that are linked more frequently from high-authority pages will receive more link equity than pages that are only linked to low-authority pages.
 Additionally, the anchor text used in the link can also impact link equity distribution.

 Having a well-structured internal linking strategy that focuses on linking to essential pages from high-authority pages using relevant anchor text is important.
 This way, you can distribute link equity throughout your website and improve the overall SEO of your site.